antonio-one/star/README.md

 ```

 #### PyCharm specifics
-To integrate your IDE with Docker you (may) need busybox
+To integrate your IDE with Docker you (may) need busybox.
+I used venv rather than point to a container.
 ```shell script
 docker pull busybox:latest
 ```